 Silver Standard (renamed SSR Mining) which suffered a 24% decrease in silver production saw its mine supply fall to 1.9 Moz in Q2 2017 versus 2.5 Moz during the same period last year.
 This steep reduction in the company’s silver mine supply was due to the closure of their Pirquitas open-pit mine.
 SSR Mining’s mine plan for Pirquitas was to move from open-pit operations to underground mining.
-Silver production at Pirquitas for the remainder of 2017 will be from processing of open-pit stockpiled ore.
+Silver production at Pirquitas for the remainder of 2017 will be from the processing of open-pit stockpiled ore.

-The company that experienced the least percentage decline of silver production in the group was First Majestic.
+The company that experienced the least percentage decline in silver production in the group was First Majestic.
 Silver production at First Majestic fell 20% from 2.8 Moz during Q2 2016 compared to 2.3 Moz Q2 2017.
 Production declines at First Majestic were due to mine stoppages at several projects due to unionized worker disputes and labor issues.
-In addition, declining silver yields of approximately 8% also attributed the decline in Q2 2017 silver production versus the same period last year.
+In addition, declining silver yields of approximately 8% are also attributed to the decline in Q2 2017 silver production versus the same period last year.

-So, we can see how labor disputes, falling ore grades and power outages have negatively impacted many of the top primary silver miners in the industry.
+So, we can see how labor disputes, falling ore grades, and power outages have negatively impacted many of the top primary silver miners in the industry.
 Of course, not all primary silver miners experienced declines in production.

 For example, Couer Mining reported the same silver production of 4.0 Moz in Q2 2017 as well as in the same period last year.
-Fortuna actually saw its production increase 36% from 1.6 Moz Q2 2016 to 2.1 Moz Q2 2017.
-We are still awaiting release of Pan American Silver and Tahoe Resources results next week.
-However, Tahoe’s Flagship Escobal Silver Mine was shut down by the Guatemalan Supreme Court on July 6th due to suspension of its license based on allegations of human rights violations and the failure of local support for the mine.
+Fortuna saw its production increase 36% from 1.6 Moz Q2 2016 to 2.1 Moz Q2 2017.
+We are still awaiting the release of Pan American Silver and Tahoe Resources results next week.
+However, Tahoe’s Flagship Escobal Silver Mine was shut down by the Guatemalan Supreme Court on July 6th due to the suspension of its license based on allegations of human rights violations and the failure of local support for the mine.

-Now, this didn’t impact Tahoe’s silver production at its Escobal Mine during the second quarter of 2017, but it will for the second half, if the Guatemalan Supreme Court does not allow operations to return for the remainder of the year.
+Now, this didn’t impact Tahoe’s silver production at its Escobal Mine during the second quarter of 2017, but it will for the second half if the Guatemalan Supreme Court does not allow operations to return for the remainder of the year.
 I wrote about this in my recent article, WORLD’S SECOND LARGEST SILVER MINE SHUT DOWN: Implications For Company & Market.

 Investors in silver mining companies are dealing with issues that are out of their hands.
-While I believe that some of these mining share prices will explode higher when the silver price finally takes off, it takes a great deal of patience and fortitude to continue investing as mining companies deal with all these issues that impact not only production, but their profitability as well.
+While I believe that some of these mining share prices will explode higher when the silver price finally takes off, it takes a great deal of patience and fortitude to continue investing as mining companies deal with all these issues that impact not only production but their profitability as well.